Corporate Tax Planning Strategies

 Passive income and S corporations

 S corporations that were formerly C corporations, and that have subchapter C earnings and profits at year-end, need to monitor the amount of their passive income, or subject themselves to the passive income tax for termination of their S corporation status.
 S corporations can avoid both consequences by electing to distribute the subchapter C earnings and profits first, or by making a consent dividend election.
 Either the distribution or consent dividend can purge the S corporation of all its earnings and profits at year-end.
-For the closely held C corporation, an S corporation election needs to be considered from time to time.
+For a closely held C corporation, an S corporation election should be considered from time to time.

 In considering a conversion to S status, the C corporation must first confirm its eligibility.
 A key component of this analysis will include assumptions on potential sources of passive investment income the converting C corporation may have as an S corporation, e.g., gross receipts from royalties, rents, dividends, interest, or annuities.
 If the converting C corporation will have accumulated earnings and profits at the end of any of its Subchapter S tax years, and it has the requisite gross receipts from passive investment income, a passive investment income tax may apply.